FREE SHIPPING | 90-DAY GUARANTEE | 80K+ CUSTOMERS

 Estimated Reading Time: 3 minutes

 ALA (alpha-linolenic acid) is an essential fatty acid that your body cannot make on its own.
 That means that you must include it in your diet.
 You can find it in a wide variety of foods, with particularly good sources being walnuts, olive oil, flaxseeds, and soybeans.
 This omega-3 fatty acid is similar to the ones found in fish oil (EPA and DHA) and a special one found in green-lipped mussel oil, ETA.
-ALA is essential because your body can convert it into these other fatty acids, which provide a whole host of health benefits and relief from a range of symptoms, such as inflammation and pain.
+ALA is essential because your body can convert it into these other fatty acids, which provide a whole host of health benefits and relief from a range of symptoms, such as joint discomfort.

 Note: Don’t confuse alpha-linolenic acid with alpha-lipoic acid.
 The latter, which is also sometimes abbreviated as “ALA,” is an antioxidant that helps your body convert glucose into energy.